 They are believed to be the same John and Susanna Hoyman who, in 1850, resided in Berlin, Somerset County, PA.

-If so, their 11 children were Catherine Hoyman, Charles Hoyman, Elizabeth Hoyman, George Hoyman, Mary Hoyman, Susanna Hoyman, Henry Hoyman, Matilda Hoyman, Nancy J. Hoyman, Louise E. Hoyman and Flora "Floe" Hoyman, born over a 18-year-span between 1833 and 1851.
+If so, their 11 children were Catherine Baltzer, Charles Hoyman, Elizabeth Hoyman, George Hoyman, Mary Hoyman, Susanna Ziebach, Henry Hoyman, Matilda Richmond, Nancy Jane Wottring, Louise Emeline Ruston and Flora "Floe" Hoyman, born over a 18-year-span between 1833 and 1851.

 In 1856, John received a call to lead a church congregation in Illinois, and so uprooted his family and relocated to Orangeville, Stephenson County.
 There, he remained in his church for a decade.
-Then, he accepted a position with a church in Marion County, OH.
+Then, he accepted a position with a church in Ohio, and relocated to Marion County.
 After spending a year there, he died in Delaware County on Aug.
 16, 1867 at the age of 56.
 Interment was in Prospect Cemetery in Prospect, Marion County.
 [Find-a-Grave]

-Susan survived her husband by 20 years, and made her home in Freeport, IL.
+Susan survived her husband by 20 years, and returned to their former home in Freeport, IL.
 She died on July 13, 1887 at the age of 75.
 Burial was in Freeport City Cemetery.
 [Find-a-Grave]

 ~ Daughter Catharine (Hoyman) Baltzer ~